Serving

 • Making this sandwich takes a bit of practice.
 Your first attempts will surely be edible but may not look as nice as you'd like.

-• A practiced Jersey fry cook might scoff at my frying the pork roll and egg separately, but I don't expect I'll ever get that much practice.
+• A practiced Jersey fry cook would scoff at my frying the pork roll and egg separately, but I don't expect I'll ever get that much practice, so I play it safe.

 • Slices from a block of Velveeta were too small and didn't melt well but Kraft American Cheese Individual Slices worked fine.